2010 Workshops & Retreats

 Longtime Esalen leader, Steven, his father Kenneth, and two sons, Kai and Kes, will lead the weekend.
 This multi-generational father and son team along with the group will weave together an eclectic mix that draws from collective life experience and training.

 All levels of experience are welcome, however the group is limited to fourteen years and older.
-More information will be sent upon registration.
+More information and a waiver will be sent upon registration.

 ($10 park-entrance fees paid directly to the leader)